emmartins/quickstart/ejb-security-interceptors/README.md

 Prerequisites
 -------------

-_Note_: Unlike most of the quickstarts, this one requires JBoss Enterprise Application Platform 6.1 or JBoss WildFly.2 or later.
+_Note_: Unlike most of the quickstarts, this one requires JBoss WildFly 8 or later.

 This quickstart uses the default standalone configuration plus the modifications described here.

 It is recommended that you test this approach in a separate and clean environment before you attempt to port the changes in your own environment.

-Configure the JBoss Enterprise Application Platform 6.1 server or JBoss WildFly.2  server
+Configure the JBoss WildFly  server
 ---------------------------

-These steps asume that you are running the server in standalone mode and using the default standalone.xml supplied with the distribution.
+These steps assume that you are running the server in standalone mode and using the default standalone.xml supplied with the distribution.

 You can configure the security domain by running the  `configure-security-domain.cli` script provided in the root directory of this quickstart, by using the JBoss CLI interactively, or by manually editing the configuration file.
 The three different approaches are described below.
 Whichever approach you choose, it must be completed before deploying the quickstart.